strayTiger/VulEviFusion/README.md

 ### Five Formal Views

-After CodeT5 + Top-3 is selected, this release constructs only the formal input views used by the current VulPathFusion protocol.
+After CodeT5 + Top-3 is selected, this release constructs only the formal input views used by the current VulEviFusion protocol.
 Exploratory input variants are not generated by default.

 ### No Test-Set Selection